 Last year, 250 events from national and international touring shows to performances by the center’s three resident companies — Atlanta Ballet, The Atlanta Opera and ArtsBridge — drew nearly 275,000 people to the Cumberland area.
 CEPAC hosts the annual Georgia High School Musical Theater Awards, numerous educational field trips, public and private events.
 Coupled with the figures from the Galleria Centre, the two venues generated more than $147 million, including $7.7 million in sales, income, hotel/motel and liquor-by-the-drink taxes and the local option sales tax and created nearly 1,400 jobs, according to the authority’s 2014 annual report.

-By far, Cobb Energy Performing Arts Centre produces the most significant impact on Cobb of any other venues in the county.
-With the arrival of the Atlanta Braves in 2017 and additional construction for lodging, shopping and dining, the Cumberland area will be even more of a destination for tourism and visitation.
+With the arrival of the Atlanta Braves in 2017 and additional lodging, shopping and dining, the Cumberland area has become even more of a destination for tourism and visitation.

 Cobb Energy Performing Arts Centre